Preparing for Installation

 This chapter describes the steps to follow before installing new hardware or performing hardware upgrades, and includes the following sections:

-The contents of the ASA 5585-X packing box contains the following items you need to install the ASA 5585-X:
+The ASA 5585-X shipping box contains the following items you need to install the device:

 Note The ASA 5585-X with SSP-10, SSP-20, and SSP-40 ships with one power supply module installed and one power cable.
 The ASA 5585-X with SSP-60 ships with two power supply modules installed and two power cables.